Joan Larsen: Early life and education

 Larsen was born on December 1, 1968, in Waterloo, Iowa.
 She earned her Bachelor of Arts from the University of Northern Iowa and received her Juris Doctor from the Northwestern University Pritzker School of Law, where she graduated first in her class in 1993.
 While at Northwestern, she served as articles editor of the Northwestern University Law Review.

 Career

 Larsen became a professor at the University of Michigan Law School in 1998.
-She clerked for Judge David B. Sentelle of the U.S. Court of Appeals for the D.C.
-Circuit and for Justice Antonin Scalia of the U.S. Supreme Court during the 1994 term.
-She served as Deputy Assistant Attorney General in the U.S. Department of Justice Office of Legal Counsel from January 2002 to May 2003 in the administration of President George W. Bush.
+She clerked for Judge David B. Sentelle of the United States Court of Appeals for the District of Columbia Circuit and for Justice Antonin Scalia of the United States Supreme Court during the 1994 term.
+She served as Deputy Assistant Attorney General in the United States Department of Justice Office of Legal Counsel from January 2002 to May 2003 in the administration of President George W. Bush.
 Larsen did not contribute to the OLC's Torture Memos, and in March 2002 she authored a memo addressing detainee court access.